What should I do if I'm stuck when reading "Eloquent JavaScript"?

 Break It Down

-(Up)Learning to code can be a total mind-fuck sometimes, especially with books like "Eloquent JavaScript."
-But here's the deal - you gotta break that down into bite-sized pieces.
+(Up)Learning to code can be overwhelming sometimes, especially with books like "Eloquent JavaScript."
+But here's the deal - you gotta break it down into bite-sized pieces.

 According to some fancy psychology mumbo-jumbo, our brains can only handle like 7 things at once.
 So, instead of trying to cram everything in at once, you gotta simplify that stuff, ya dig?